Cunningham’s three TD passes key Nederland's rout of Santa Fe - Port Arthur News

 “This isn’t the last game of the year.
 We’re halfway through.
 We have five more games left,” said Bentley, whose club fell to 1-4 overall and 0-2 in district play.
 “We’ve got good teams to play.
 We have a lot of things to clean up and everything we have to clean up is fixable.”

 Santa Fe found success off-and-on, but never could sustain a possession.
-By the time Kyeler Thompson found Trever Trexler for 17-yard touchdown pass with 41 seconds left in the contest, the outcome had already been long decided.
+By the time Kyeler Thompson found Trever Trexler for a 17-yard touchdown pass with 41 seconds left in the contest, the outcome had already been long decided.

 And when the Indians did pin the Bulldogs deep in their territory, the visitors easily dug out.

-When Nederland, leading 7-0, started from its 4-yard line late in the first period, it carved out a 11-play drive with quarterback Rene Cunningham dropping a perfect 30-yard TD pass to Kyndon Fuselier to make it 14-0.
+When Nederland, leading 7-0, started from its 4-yard line late in the first period, it carved out an 11-play drive with quarterback Rene Cunningham dropping a perfect 30-yard TD pass to Kyndon Fuselier to make it 14-0.

 Cunningham finished the half with three scoring passes and was 8-of-10 for 137 yards for the game.